Korail Class 331000

 The Korail Class 331000 trains are commuter electric multiple units in South Korea used on the Gyeongui·Jungang Line.
-Class 331000 trains were manufactured and delivered in 2009 and from 2012 to 2014 to provide service on the Gyeongui Line and to address progressing extensions starting from the extension to Gongdeok station.
+Class 331000 trains were manufactured and delivered in 2009, from 2012 to 2014, and in 2024 to provide service on the Gyeongui Line and to address progressing extensions starting from the extension to Gongdeok station.

 Technical details

 Electrical parts

 All trains use IGBT controls and use passive cooling with a heat pipe.
 The trains are also equipped with regenerative braking, reducing energy consumption and simplifying train inspection, and they use electric door motors.

 Interior design

 The Class 331000 trains sport a white-colored, fire-retardant interior.
 LCD monitor displays are installed on the side of each car for trains 331-01~331-13, and on the top of each car for trains 331-14~331-27.
 The end cars have a space for wheelchairs.

 Cabin

 The Class 331000 trains share the same cabin design with the Class 321000 as many of the cars were derived from Class 331000 trains.
 Stop notifiers are installed, as are TGIS use color displays.
 Dead section notifiers are also installed.